Brainhub24/NAT-Subnetting/README.md

 For an automated procedure, you could use the script 'Viper-automate.ps1'.

-I also created a NAT Subnetting Automation as a executable file [v1.0 Pre-release]: [viper.exe ](https://github.com/Brainhub24/NAT-Subnetting/releases/tag/Viper_NAT)
+Then I converted the NAT Subnetting Automation Script into an executable file [v1.0 Pre-release]: [viper.exe ](https://github.com/Brainhub24/NAT-Subnetting/releases/tag/Viper_NAT)
 ```
 $path = "C:\Users\Student\Documents\GitHub\NAT-Subnetting\viper.ps1"